-RA-14-E

-KR
+RA-14-E KR

-APPLICATION OF PART 14 "Hull Structure of Container Ships "
+APPLICATION OF PART 14 "STRUCTURAL RULES FOR CONTAINER SHIPS"

-1. Unless expressly specified otherwise, the requirements in the Rules apply to ships for which contracts for construction are signed on or after 1 July 2018
+- 1. Unless expressly specified otherwise, the requirements in the Rules apply to ships for which contracts for construction are signed on or after 1 July 2023. - 2.
+The amendments to the Rules for 2022 edition and their effective date are as follows;